ShaddyDC/shaddydc.github.io/shaddy.dev/content/posts/divisible-numbers-challenge.md

 For the sake of simplicity, and not because I've been using too much Rust to remember the syntax from the top of my head during the interview, I will stick to the classical loop-based implementations.
 If this were a proper program, instead of throwing a raw string, we'd use a proper exception type.
 We might also consider making this a template over the [`std::integral` concept](https://en.cppreference.com/w/cpp/concepts/integral) or use a [`std::span`](https://en.cppreference.com/w/cpp/container/span) instead of a `std::vector` for more flexibility.
-But again, so that it is easier to understand for people not familiar with the language, I will stick with this.
+But again, I will stick with this so that it is easier to understand for people not familiar with the language.

-Now, before we get into the problems this has, we'll try to understand what it does first.
+Before we get into the problems this has, we'll try to understand what it does first.
-We start with a look at the function guards.
+We start with a look at the first two if-statements, the function guards.
 Again, this is obvious in hindsight, but when first confronted with a problem statement, these are questions you have to think about.
 If both `a` and `b` are empty, _any_ number would cleanly divide all numbers in `a` and none of those in `b`.
 That is, there is no number inside those arrays that would fail `all_divide(a, 0) && none_divide(b, 0)` as neither loop runs a single iteration.
-If either of those arrays contained a value, this would lead to a division by $0$, which is Bad, so we start the loop below at 1 instead.
+If either of those arrays contained a value, this would lead to a division by $0$, which is Bad™, so we start the loop below at 1 instead.

-Now, what is that about `return max_abs(b) + 1;`?
+But what is that about `return max_abs(b) + 1;`?
 Simple!
 If `a` is empty, we merely have to find a number that doesn't divide any number in `b`.
 How do we find a number that does not cleanly divide any number in `b`?
 We just take a number that is larger than any number in `b`.
 No number can be cleanly divided by a larger number!
 Consider the remainder of `5 % 8 == 5`, and keep in mind we are talking about absolute values.

-Now we only have cases left to consider where there is any elements in `a`.
+Now we only have cases left to consider where there are elements in `a`.
 So we have to find a number that cleanly divides all of those.
 We can simply try all numbers starting from 1 exhaustively.
 Above, we have shown that `all_divide(a, max_abs(a) + 1`) is clearly false, so we stop one iteration before reaching that point.